-Game Questions & Answers (Q&A) service lets you ask questions about video games for console or PC games.
+Game Questions & Answers (Q&A) service lets you ask questions about video games for game consoles or PC games.
 So ask your Nemo's Reef question for iPhone - iPod and get answers from real gamers or answer questions and share your insights and experience with the rest of the gaming community.
-Note: This game may also be compatible with iPad

 What do I do when I have no missions?

 I don't get it before I always had something to do, dory, marlin, or nemo would always give me stuff to do now the last few levels I have done the mission and had to wait and wait till I would finally get enough XP's and get to the next level and get new missions then the same thing... also I am wondering I do attract fish here and there....and I don't know if I am suppose to be attracting more and if so I don't know how.
 Last but not least every page I look at about Nemo's reef has all these combo codes like putting different plants and stuff together and it doesnt state what its for really....well thanks for the time <3 xoxox

 Well, if you have 100% over all vitality and all the rare plants and fishes of the level you have nothing to do but collect and save sand dollars and algae.
 If your vitality is low I suggest you continue to plant mystery seeds.
 Keep at least one of each ornamental plant and rare plant you get.
 You get vitality points for the first of each ornamental plant.
 For the rare plants you get points for all plants and for the first of a new kind you will get a new fish.
 There is a maximum point you can get for rare plants at each level so if you exceed 100% vitality for rare plants you can sell off the duplicates of the low point plants.
 But always Keep at least one of each kind.
 The combos of live plants and ornamental plants are to get small fish.
 You don't see them unless you zoom in.